 If there is an emergency that requires immediate assistance, call Northeastern University Police Department emergency line at (617) 373-3333 or 911.

 Students who have the Northeastern University Student Health Plan (NUSHP) can access live virtual clinical visits through Well Connection.
 This service provides licensed doctors and clinicians for minor medical and behavioral health care using their preferred device (cell phone, laptop, tablet, etc.).
-A $10 co-pay, per visit, is required to use this benefit.
-For more information click here.
+Students who have NUSHP can also access a nurse 24 hours a day.

 Boston Area Urgent Care